History of the Sadie & Harry Davis Foundation

 More than 50 years after his death, the SHDF, along with other foundations associated with the Klingenstein family, established the Dr. Harry E. Davis Pediatric Center on the Mercy Hospital campus, which provides the family-oriented, compassionate care for which Dr. Davis was known.
 An exhibit at the hospital traces his life as a pediatrician.

-The SHDF is led by Andy Klingenstein and Eliot Brenner, Executive Director of Klingenstein Philanthropies.
-Patricia Klingenstein serves on the board of the Foundation, along with her children.
-Patricia Klingenstein is a well-known philanthropist based in New York City, but her heart remains in Maine, where she has been a long-time supporter of Mercy Hospital, Waynflete School, and other Maine-based organizations.
+The SHDF is led by Andy Klingenstein, Chairman and CEO, and Eliot Brenner, Ph.D., Executive Director of Klingenstein Philanthropies.
+Other trustees include Andy’s siblings Nancy and Sally, and his wife Julie.
+Patricia Klingenstein served on the board of the Foundation from 2007 until she passed away in 2023.
+Patricia was a well-known philanthropist based in New York City, but her heart always remained in Maine, where she was a long-time supporter of Mercy Hospital, Waynflete School, and other Maine-based organizations.